-The Summer Study Abroard Programme (SSAP) is a credit-bearing law elective course in collaboration with Tsinghua University, the University of Sydney, and Osgoode Hall Law School of York University in Toronto.
+The Summer Study Abroad Programme (SSAP) is a credit-bearing law elective course offered in collaboration with Tsinghua University, the University of Sydney, and Osgoode Hall Law School of York University in Toronto.
 SSAP is intended to encourage LLB students to learn not only about the law and the legal systems of Hong Kong, but also to experience a broad and diverse legal education and gain exposure to different cultures and legal systems.
 Other exchange partners of the Faculty include: Bocconi University, Maastricht University, the University of Sheffield, the University of Auckland, Peking University, Tsinghua University, East China University of Political Science and Law, National Taiwan University, the University of New South Wales, the University of Bristol, University of Bergen, Durham University, University of Leeds and Osgoode Hall Law School of York University in Toronto.
-Some subjects completed on an exchange programme may be counted towards the fulfillment of the LLB degree.

-During her four years at CUHK, Jessica had studied law subjects at the University of Cambridge, the University of Sydney, and the China University of Political Science and Law through exchange and study abroad programmes.
+During her four years at CUHK, Jessica studied law subjects at the University of Cambridge, the University of Sydney, and the China University of Political Science and Law through exchange and study abroad programmes.
 She said, ‘Not only have these enhanced my academic experience through studying at top institutions in different continents, but they have also broadened my horizons by allowing me to immerse in different cultures and learning to live independently overseas.’

 The Faculty of Law has a dedicated Office of Career Planning and Professionalism, led by the internationally renowned litigator Mr. Paul Mitchard QC, which provides LLB students with up-to-date information on law firms internships and other employment opportunities.
 It also provides students with guidance on job applications, CV preparation and other resources designed to ensure that students are fully informed and equipped for entering into the competitive legal job market.